Opendigitalradio/dablin/README.md

 transmission or from a stored ensemble recording (frame-aligned ETI-NI).
 Both DAB (MP2) and DAB+ (AAC-LC, HE-AAC, HE-AAC v2) services are supported.
+The GTK version in addition supports the data applications Dynamic Label and MOT Slideshow (if present).

 ![Screenshot of the GTK version](http://www.basicmaster.de/dab/DABlin.png)